Wake Forest University Department of Counseling

 Course Description

 In this course, we will examine the influence of culture in human development and counseling relationships.
 The areas of awareness, knowledge, and skills within the context of cultural diversity will be explored in depth.
-The course is meant to challenge your currently held beliefs and thoughts about those different than yourself.
-This might feel uncomfortable at times, push yourself to lean into it those feelings.
+The course is meant to challenge students' currently held beliefs and thoughts about those different than themselves.
+This might feel uncomfortable at times, but students will push themselves to lean into it those feelings.
 The purpose of the course is to highlight areas of diversity that as a novice counselor area necessary to ensure ethical compliance in the field.
 Course objectives are in line with the CACREP (2024) Curriculum Standards.

 Course Objectives